-The VLAN create a logical broadcast domain that consists of different physical LAN segments. it improves network performance by separating large broadcast domains into smaller broadcast domains.
+The VLAN create a logical broadcast domain that consists of different physical LAN segments. it also improves network performance by separating large broadcast domains into smaller broadcast domains.
 If a device in one VLAN sends a broadcast data, all devices in that VLAN receive the data, but devices in other VLANs do not.

 What is VLANs

-Virtual Local Area Network provides segmentation within a switched network.
+Virtual Local Area Network also provides segmentation within a switched network.
 It is a technique that group devices within a LAN.
 A group of devices within a VLAN communicate like they are connected to the same wire.
-VLANs are based on logical connections, in place of physical connections. it permits a network administrator to divide larger networks based on factors like function, project team, or application, without hold for the physical location of the user or device.
+VLANs are based on logical connections, in place of physical connections. it permits a network administrator to divide larger networks based on factors like function, project team, or application, without hold for the physical place of the user or device.

 Devices inside a VLAN work like they are in their own independent network however, they share a common infrastructure with other VLANs.
 Any switch port can belong to any VLAN, and unicast; broadcast and multicast packets are forwarded and flooded only to end station within the VLANs.
 Every VLAN is work as a separate logical network; and data destined for stations, not in the VLAN must be forwarded through a router or device that supports routing.
 VLANs also make possible the implementation of access and security policies to particular groupings of users.
 Such as each switch port can assign to only one VLAN except in some cases.
 The figure below illustrates, VLANs.